Mdanash/Mdanash/README.md

 ## 🌟 About Me

-I'm Mohamed Anash A, a Computer Science and Engineering (CSE) student from India, passionate about Artificial Intelligence, Machine Learning, and Data Science.
+I'm Mohamed Anash A, A Computer Science and Engineering (CSE) student from India, passionate about Artificial Intelligence, Machine Learning, and Data Science.
 My journey in tech is fueled by curiosity and a desire to build impactful solutions using cutting-edge technologies.

 - 🎓 **Education**: Pursuing a degree in Computer Science and Engineering.
 - 💻 **Current Focus**: Learning Artificial Intelligence and Machine Learning.